 It all began in May 1964, when Bowdoin College Music Department chair Robert K. Beckwith invited Lewis Kaplan to propose a concert series to take place at the College that summer.
 Thus the Bowdoin Summer Music Festival was born.
 After a successful first season of concerts, the Festival returned in 1965 with 19 students and a cadre of contemporary composers including Elliott Carter, Meyer Kupferman, George Rochberg, and Morton Subotnick.
 The Festival’s contemporary music component became known as the Charles E. Gamper Festival, after its chief patron.
-In 1966, George Crumb made the first of many Festival appearances for the world premiere of his Eleven Echoes of Autumn, solidifying a tradition of commissioning and offering residencies to notable composers.
+In 1966, George Crumb made the first of many Festival appearances for the world premiere of his Eleven Echoes of Autumn.
+This solidified a tradition of commissioning and offering residencies to notable composers.

 Early students who have gone on to prominence, such as Emanuel Ax and Fred Sherry, helped to cement the Festival’s reputation as an attractive summer program for top musicians to hone their skills.
 With alumni in many major orchestras, chamber groups, and conservatories worldwide, that vibrant reputation continues.

 The Festival continues to thrive, attracting record numbers of applicants, continuing to build a diverse and world-renowned faculty, and reaching thousands of music lovers across the globe.
-The future of the Festival, and chamber music, is very bright indeed.